 After the cherry tree is my favorite corner.
 It holds two huge ornamental pear trees that shade a large lavender bush and a full dwarf white nectarine tree.
 This nectarine tree only stands about three feet high but every year it produces maybe eight or nine full sized nectarines.
 Each has white instead of yellow flesh without the fuzz found on peaches.
 This corner is one of my favorites for watching the wild life.
 The big ornamental pear trees are probably fifty feet tall and produce millions of little dime sized pears.
 These fruits mostly stay right on the tree then ferment in place then drop.
 They are a bit bitter for my taste but the animals love them.
 And oh do we have animals.
 Not only do we have squirrel, bird and hummingbird feeders, we are a favorite stopping spot for lots of other wildlife.
 If you go over two neighbor backyards you are in the American river parkway.
 I've come home to find deer swimming in my pool.
 On day I found squirrels, a skunk, blue jays, crows, and a possum all sprawled out next to each other in this corner with all so drunk from the fermented pears they can't even stand up.
 At night we get even more visitors and sometimes wake up to find a whole family of raccoons sleeping off their drunk right next to possums and skunks.

-Next are a few large bushes I put in for privacy on the back fence with dwarf peach, apricot, and apple trees which all do well in this area.
+Next I replaced the shade bushes I put in for privacy on the back fence with dwarf peach, apricot, and apple trees which all do well in this area.
 Our original back yard neighbor was a real pain that only got worse until she was finally kicked out of our neighborhood.
-I put in some quick growing bushes to shield our two story home from theirs as they never put in window coverings.
+I put in some quick growing bushes to shield our two-story home from theirs as they never put in window coverings.
 Those bushes are now all down and we have wonderful neighbors.

 Next is my rose garden.
 I really like roses and have nine different patented roses from Capitol Nursery.
-When Capitol closed in late 2012 I was very unhappy as they had been my go to people for advice and supplies for all my gardening since the late 1960s.
-My roses include a beautiful yellow with pink orange highlighted peace rose, two different varieties of long stemmed red roses, a white rose, a lavender rose, a yellow, two flame colored, and an orange rose.
+When Capitol closed in late 2012, I was very unhappy as they had been my go-to people for advice and supplies for all my gardening since the late 1960s.
+My roses include a beautiful yellow with pink orange highlighted peace rose, two different varieties of long-stemmed red roses, a white rose, a lavender rose, a yellow, two flame coloreds, and an orange rose.
 All were picked for their very pretty flowers and intense smells.

 Next is my tree sized butterfly bush that overhangs my pool spa.
 This bush has long stems of light blue purple blossoms that drive the butterflies wild.
 There are times of the year when that bush will turn black, white, and yellow depending upon the season just totally covered in butterflies.

-Next are four more dwarf citrus trees behind the pool in the bed against the fence.
+Next are six more dwarf citrus trees behind the pool in the bed against the fence.
 The first is now a dwarf tangelo tree.
 Next is an orange tree that stands about eight feet tall and is covered in navel oranges.
 Next to it is a dwarf Clementine tangerine tree of about the same height.
-Like my other tangerine tree it is an exotic Japanese variety.
+Like my other tangerine tree, it is an exotic Japanese variety.
 Unlike most Clementine's its fruit has a very tight instead of loose skin.
 The fruit also needs to over winter to get sweet.
 Next is a semi dwarf oriental lemon tree.
 It is about fourteen feet tall and is loaded every year with lemons that look and taste just like Meyer lemons.
-Last in this group is a full dwarf Mexican lime tree that only stands about four feet tall.
+Next in this group is a full dwarf Mexican lime tree that only stands about four feet tall.
 It produces the little golf-ball sized thin skinned limes that are so good with a thick margarita.
 Next to that is a full-sized lime tree that produces larger very sweet limes.
 Finally, is a dwarf kumquat tree that tends to have fruit on it most of the year.

-In front of the citrus trees are three more ultra dwarf trees, a peach, a regular nectarine and an apricot.
-All are no more than three feet tall and average around ten pieces of full sized fruit a year.
+In front of the citrus trees are three more ultra-dwarf trees, a peach, a regular nectarine and an apricot.
+All are no more than three feet tall and average around ten pieces of full-sized fruit a year.
 That fruit is so heavy every year I have to get out some notched sticks to hold the fruit heavy branches up so they don't break.
-Although these ultra dwarf trees are a nice novelty and little taller than small bushes, they have not held up well.
+Although these ultra-dwarf trees are a nice novelty and little taller than small bushes, they have not held up well.
 Peach leaf curl is transmitted from spores that sit in the dirt.
 Any rain splashes these spores onto the trees, so no matter how much I spray and treat these trees every year they all have some problems with the peach leaf curl.
 The other issue with these is in spite of having these kinds of trees there for over thirty years, they are just not very hearty trees.
-It seems like we lose about one every couple of years.
+It seems like we lose and need to replace another about every couple of years.
 The constant wildlife that likes our yard often breaks off the major branches because these are so easy to climb and their branches so weak.
-Likewise, both of our male dogs can spray the whole tree and if they the tree will drop most if not all its leaves.
-It appears both my apricot, and white peach, so only one peach is still an original tree.
+Likewise, our male dogs can spray the whole tree and if they do the tree will drop most if not all its leaves.
+I recently had to again replace my apricot, and white peach, so only one peach is still an original tree.

 This brings us to the right corner of the backyard when looking out the kitchen bay window across the pool.
 This corner had a couple of mugo pine trees.
-These mugo pine trees are natural dwarfs that after twenty eight years of growing are still not even a full four feet tall.
+These mugo pine trees are natural dwarfs that after twenty-eight years of growing are still not even a full four feet tall.
 The corner also had two huge ornamental pear trees that got pulled out and replaced with more flowers.

 Coming down the fence toward the house are more flowers followed by a pair of huge guava bushes.
 One is a pineapple and the other a strawberry guava, but since they pollinate each other the fruit from both tastes the same, a strawberry pineapple flavor.
 The flowers are not only edible, they are considered a delicacy often used to garnish fruit salads.
 The flowers have a sweet lightly spiced flavor that tastes of just a bit of cinnamon.
 I had room on that side for more larger trees so started some avocado trees.
 One appears to have taken nicely, but the other did not make it, so will be starting some more from seeds.
 I understand these require a male and female tree to reproduce, but I have no clue if the seeds I started are one gender or the other.
 This is a wait and see how it goes proposition.

-The last two are a big bing cherry that is huge followed by a regular Bartlett pear then a Reiner Cherry.
+The last three are a big bing cherry that is huge followed by a regular Bartlett pear then a Reiner Cherry.
 The cherry trees are home to multiple birds' nests including a pretty large colony of humming birds.
 The pear had a rough year and has not come back well.
 It is still alive, but just barely, so I suspect it is not much longer for this world.

 Although that covers the outer perimeter, there is still more inside next to the home.
 Every bit of the home is surrounded by beds with loads of flowers including gardenias, camellias, primrose, poppies, petunias, hydrangeas, and an incredible collection of bulbs.
 My mother got me started on bulbs in the sixties then I went a little crazy and just for fun bought one of those strange magazine collections of 1000 bulbs which I tucked everywhere.
 We have every type of tulip and daffodil imaginable, blue star bulbs, giant calla lilies.

-As we continue back around toward the gate we find my strawberry patch that is full of the sequoia ever bear strawberries.
+As we continue back around toward the gate, we find my strawberry patch that is full of the sequoia ever bear strawberries.
 My mother painted a nice picture of my daughter playing in that patch and eating strawberries as quick as she could tuck them into her mouth.
 They are still one of her favorites.
 The next bed is just outside the dining room which is my small garden.
 Although it is a small garden, it does have some tomatoes, squash, radishes, garlic, basil, and other herbs.
 I also put in another small garden on the other side of the dining room patio slider.
 This second garden grows my radishes, carrots, garlic, peas, beans, and artichokes.

-After the garden the next bed is full of gardenias and one more ultra dwarf peach tree.
+After that garden the next bed is full of gardenias and one more ultra-dwarf peach tree.
 These make for a very sweet smell for a good portion of the year.
-Next we have two camellias standing guard over the large covered patio.
+Next, we have two camellias standing guard over the large covered patio.
 The patio itself also has a flower bed that is currently full of more strawberries on the left and a miniature rose garden on the right.
 We have six different varieties of the little roses that don't grow more than a foot high.
 On the backside of the mini roses is another bed that divides the yard.
 On one side of the bed is a wrought iron fence and pool and the other a bed with full sized roses and other plants.
 In front of the side tree beds is a whole row of different colored azaleas.
 In front of the raised bed in back is a front flower bed with all kinds of annuals and a few perennial flowers to brighten up the day.
 That block wall that covers the whole back of the property and holds trees is covered by waves of cascading petunias and other flowered ground covers that spill over the brick planter.